 Bell Peppers or Capsicum

-The antioxidants in yellow, red, green and orange peppers can help decrease skin’s sensitivity to the sun.
+The antioxidants in yellow, red, green and orange peppers can help decrease skin's sensitivity to the sun.
 Eating green and yellow vegetables regularly tend to have fewer wrinkles, especially around the eyes.
-Additionally, the vitamin C in capsicum aids in the formation of collagen to keep your skin firm and smooth.
-Red capsicum have the highest nutritional value out of the bell peppers, and are a good choice for your diet.
+Additionally, vitamin C in capsicum aids in the formation of collagen to keep your skin firm and smooth.
+Red capsicum has the highest nutritional value out of the bell peppers and is a good choice for your diet.